kgbrown5/mealprep-me/README.md

 *Add some screenshots or graphics here that show your app being used!*

-*Include a short description of your app here.*
+Meet MealPrep Me!
+This website helps users in planning our their weekly meals, simplifying recipe storage, grocery planning, and nutrition goals.

 ## Current Features

 ### Feature 1: Recipe Cards
 Users can create, delete, and view recipes.
 Recipes include a title, a list of ingredients, and optional photos, descriptions, or links.

-Implemented using: Shadcn Cards, Dialogs, Inputs, React / React Query, and Supabase Realtime to update a user's Recipe Book whenever a recipe is created or deleted.

 ### Feature 2: Meal Planning
-Planning out each day in meals and linking to relevant recipes.
+Plan each day's meals ahead of time and link to relevant saved recipes!

 ### Feature 3: Grocery List
 Users can add, remove, and check off items on their grocery lists.

+These features were implemented using: Shadcn elements, React / React Query, and Supabase (Realtime).